top of page

 YOUNG STUDENTS WILL LEARN BY LISTENING

-Even if unable to physically play yet, students still absorb scales, songs, patterns, and mathematical patterns simply by listening.
-Don't feel pressured to immediately play, no matter how complex something is, relax and listen.
-In most cases just watching or listening to the track will teach you the content, just like an audio book.
+This system is very hearing based.
+The practice material is instructive within the material itself.
+For example, if a tune is sung in the numbers, the tune itself tells us which numbers to use and the pitch numbers of the melody.
+If you just listen, you will learn and memorise musical principles, even if unable to physically play yet.
+Students still absorb scales, songs and mathematical patterns simply by listening.
+Don't feel pressured to immediately play, no matter how complex something is, relax and listen or watch and the track will teach you the content, just like an audio book.

 WHAT IF THE EXERCISE IS TOO FAST